Carter Harrison IV: First mayoralty

 Despite prolonged and damaging international press coverage blaming his lax municipal enforcement for the 602 lives lost in the Iroquois Theatre fire on December 30, 1903 (still the deadliest single-building fire in U.S. history), Harrison hoped to become the 1904 Democratic nominee for President of the United States.
-However, the nomination went to Alton B. Parker, who was soundly defeated by Theodore Roosevelt.
+However, he was unsuccessful in this effort.
+The nomination went to Alton B. Parker, who was soundly defeated by Theodore Roosevelt.

 Harrison declined to seek a fifth consecutive mayoral term in 1905, and was succeeded by fellow Democrat Edward Fitzsimmons Dunne on April 10, 1905.

 Between mayoralties

 In 1907, attempting to stage a return to office, Harrison unsuccessfully challenged Dunne for the Democratic mayoral nomination.

 Second mayoralty

 In 1911, Harrison was elected to a four-year term as mayor.
-He as sworn-in for his fifth nonconsecutive term as mayor on April 17, 1911.
+He as sworn in for his fifth nonconsecutive term as mayor on April 17, 1911.

 In 1914, Harrison convinced the city council to establish a Commission for the Encouragement of Local Art to purchase works of art by Chicago artists.
 Harrison personally purchased artwork from painters such as Victor Higgins and Walter Ufer.

 Harrison sought a sixth overall term as mayor in 1915, but was defeated in the Democratic primary by Robert Sweitzer, who went on to lose the general election to Republican William Hale Thompson.
 Harrison was succeeded in office by Thompson on April 26, 1915.

 In 1915, when Harrison left office, Chicago had essentially reached its modern size in land area, and had a population of 2,400,000; the city was moving inexorably into its status as a major modern metropolis.
 He and his father had collectively been mayors of the city for 21 of the previous 36 years.

+A 1994 survey of experts on Chicago politics saw Harrison ranked as one of the ten-best mayors in the city's history (up to that time).